leilaannweiss/phrg-sql-library-lab-pca-000/README.md

 * [Coding Horror](http://blog.codinghorror.com/) - [A Visual Explanation of SQL Joins](http://blog.codinghorror.com/a-visual-explanation-of-sql-joins/)
 * [Geeky is Awesome](http://geekyisawesome.blogspot.com/) - [SQL Joins Tutorial](http://geekyisawesome.blogspot.com/2011/03/sql-joins-tutorial.html)

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sql-library-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sql-library-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG SQL Fantasy Library</p>